-If you get an ‘unidentified developer’ warning, just click OK to dismiss it.
-Now right-click (or control-click) the app and select “Open” from the popup menu.
-You’ll get the same warning but this time it’ll allow you to open the app.
+- If you get an ‘unidentified developer’ warning, click OK to dismiss it.
+Right-click (or control-click) the app and select “Open” from the popup menu.
+You’ll get the same warning, but this time it’ll allow you to open the app.

 In the left side bar of Clover Configurator, find “Mount EFI” under Tools and select it

 Ignore the top half of the window and find the EFI partition of your boot drive in the bottom half